oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

     define member: [user]
 ```

-Install the [FGA CLI](https://openfga.dev/docs/getting-started/cli) and convert the DSL model to JSON:
+The OpenFGA authorization model is expressed in a configuration language that can be presented in DSL or JSON syntax.
+The JSON syntax is accepted by the API.
+The DSL adds syntactic sugar on top of JSON for ease of use, and can be transformed to JSON using the FGA CLI.
+The syntax above is the document authorization model in DSL.
+Copy the modeol to a `authorization-model.fga` file, install the [FGA CLI](https://openfga.dev/docs/getting-started/cli) and transform the model to JSON:

 ```shell
 fga model transform --file=authorization-model.fga > authorization-model.json
 ```

+The transformed model should like the JSON below:

 ```json
 // authorization-model.json